-QueerCore is Homotopia’s formal artist development programme for mixed art, literary, performance and visual artists based in the North-West of England.
+QueerCore is Homotopia’s formal artist development programme for mixed art, literary, performance and visual artists based in the Liverpool City Region.

 These individuals and groups receive funding, advice and support in their specific projects over the course of 12 months.

-Kiara Mohamed is a Queer, multidisciplinary artist based in Toxteth, Liverpool.
-Her work focuses on identity, social issues and the role art plays in our lives.
-She uses photography, poetry, film and drone photography to comment on post-colonial ideas and reflect on her background and community.
-Black Flowers, a film about Liverpool’s colonial history, was shown at Tate Liverpool and the British Museum with most recent projects for Savera UK and Homotopia 2020 shared online and installed in Liverpool Anglican Cathedral.
+Liverpool based Kiara Mohamed (b.1990) is trans, multidisciplinary artist based in Toxteth, Liverpool.
+His work focuses on identity, social issues and the role art plays in our lives in addressing these issues.
+He uses photography, poetry, film and drone photography to comment on post-colonial ideas and reflect on his background and the community he lives in.
+His work has been screened at Tate Liverpool and the British Museum with most recent projects for Savera UK and Homotopia 2020 shared online and installed in Liverpool Anglican Cathedral.
 A new commission of photographs has been acquired for the University of Salford Art Collection in partnership with Open Eye Gallery.
 Kiara is currently working on a short film about exploring being Black, Somali and trans.

 Maral Kassabian Svendsen

 Maral Kassabian Svendsen is a poet and writer working in multimedia formats, such as comics (which he has done on and off for over 15 years) and theatre.
 He is currently working on a one-man show about the trans-masculine experience and the medical industry, the latter of which is a theme in many of his works, including his contribution to Queering the City in the 2020 Homotopia.
 His writing, often on the edges of science fiction, uses emotional impact to get people to think about political and social issues.